-^{} Fair value was \$10,841,039 at December 31, 2010.
+\\ Fair value was \$11,865,061 and \$10,841,039 at December 31, 2011 and 2010, respectively.

 6. Fair Value Measurements

 Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurements and Disclosures, provides the framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 The three levels of the fair value hierarchy under FASB ASC 820 are described as follows: